terraform-linters/tflint/docs/rules/terraform_naming_convention.md

 * `snake_case` - standard snake_case format - all characters must be lower-case, and underscores are allowed.
 * `mixed_snake_case` - modified snake_case format - characters may be upper or lower case, and underscores are allowed.
-* `""` - empty string - signifies "this selector shall not have its format checked".
+* `none` - signifies "this block shall not have its format checked".
 This can be useful if you want to enforce no particular format for a block.

 #### `custom`